MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Return Values
 * Result (array) - Returns an array of information about the audio file, with the following fields:
    * Name (string) - The name of the file that was saved.
    * userAddedAsset (boolean) - If `true`, the file was added by the user.
-If `false`, the file is one of Misty's system audio files.
+If `false`, the file is one of Misty's system files.

 #### Option 2
 **Note: To use this option, make sure to set the `content-type` in the header of the POST call to [`multipart/form-data`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types#multipartform-data).
 Uploading files to Misty this way does _not_ work with JQuery’s AJAX, but does work with XHR (XMLHttpRequest).**